RationalAsh/biorobotics-lab-nus/content/publication/shoulder-support-exoskeletons-for-overhead-work-current-state-challenges-and-future-directions/index.md

   - Ding Shuo
   - and Haoyong Yu
 doi: 10.1109/TMRB.2023.3275761
-publication: IEEE Transactions on Medical Robotics and Bionics
+publication: "*IEEE Transactions on Medical Robotics and Bionics*"
 abstract: Working overhead for long periods of time is a difficult task that often places a high workload on the shoulder and leads to injury.
 Occupational exoskeletons are an emerging technology that is gaining momentum in the